awennersteen/awennersteen.github.io/_pages/about.md

   - /about.html
 ---

 I'm Aleksander - a Norwegian living in Madrid, Spain.
-I'm a quantum software technical lead at [Pasqal](https://pasqal.com) where I work cross-functionally across our quantum software (libraries + emulation) and cloud platform.
-My technical interest are in the intersection of HPC, ML/AI and Quantum, and I'm also very interested in developing a business vision of these areas.

 I'm a quantum software technical lead at [Pasqal](https://pasqal.com) where I work cross-functionally across our quantum software (libraries + emulation) and cloud platform.
 The rest of my time I dedicate to exploring LLMs/ChatBots (especially with Retrieval Augmented Generation (RAG) techniques) and running LLMs on edge-devices.